MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-pipeline-fabric.md

 ms.date: 6/27/2025
 ---

-# Run a Fabric Pipeline Copy Activity through the virtual network data gateway
+# Run a Fabric pipeline Copy Activity through the virtual network data gateway

 To use a Microsoft Fabric pipeline Copy Activity with a virtual network (VNet) data gateway: